100 Frames: Beats of the Antonov

 For this latest installment of our “100 Frames“ series, we present stills from Sudanese filmmaker hajooj kuka’s 2015 documentary Beats of the Antonov, a vibrant, unforgettable celebration of creativity and resistance in the face of unimaginable conflict.

-Born in 1976 in Sudan and raised in the United Arab Emirates, hajooj kuka studied electrical engineering at American University of Beirut and digital design at San Jose State University.
-His documentary Beats of the Antonov won the People’s Choice Award at the 2014 Toronto International Film Festival, was featured on PBS’s “POV” series, and has screened at more than 60 international film festivals.
+Born in 1976 in Sudan and raised in the United Arab Emirates, hajooj kuka studied Electrical Engineering at the American University of Beirut and Digital Design at San Jose State University.
+His documentary Beats of the Antonov won the People’s Choice Award at the 2014 Toronto International Film Festival.
+He was featured on PBS’s “POV” series and has screened at more than 60 international film festivals.
 Kuka, who trains and works with young filmmakers across Sudan, was named by Foreign Policy magazine as a Leading Global Thinker in 2014.
-His other films include the 2012 documentary Darfur Skeleton (as Hisham Haj Omar) and the forthcoming Live from Mogadishu, which is currently in production.
+In 2020, he was admitted to the Academy of Motion Picture Arts and Sciences.

 Born and raised in Cape Town, South Africa, Dylan Valley has directed several documentaries for Al Jazeera, and he released his award-winning feature film Afrikaaps in 2012.
-Valley is currently based in Johannesburg, where he is an associate lecturer in film at the University of the Witwatersrand.
+For this film, he was nominated for Best Documentary Director at the 2012 South African Film and Television Awards.
+Valley is based in Johannesburg, where he is an Associate Lecturer in Film at the University of the Witwatersrand.